rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 > Henriques, I., & Sadorsky, P. (2008). *Oil prices and the stock prices of alternative energy companies*. **Energy Economics, 30(3), 998–1010.**

-This project replicates the paper using an extended dataset through 2026.
+This project replicates the paper using an extended dataset through August 2026.
 The analysis examines the relationships among clean-energy stocks, technology stocks, crude oil prices, and short-term interest rates using a VAR framework, Toda–Yamamoto modified Wald tests, and Pesaran–Shin generalized impulse response functions.

 The project also implements the paper's robustness tests by comparing the technology-stock variable with an orthogonalized technology-stock measure that removes the component explained by the broad stock market.